XpressAI/xai-gcalendar/README.md

 ### Service Account Credentials
 - Create a Google Cloud project and enable the Google Calendar API.
 - Create a service account in the Google Cloud Console.
+- Add this scope to your service account `https://www.googleapis.com/auth/calendar`
 - Download the service account JSON file.
 - Share your Google Calendar with the service account email if needed.
 - Provide the path to the JSON file in the `AuthenticateGoogleCalendar` component.

 ### User Impersonation (Optional)
 If you need to access calendar data on behalf of a user, supply the user's email in the `impersonate_user_account` input of the `AuthenticateGoogleCalendar` component.
+Please note that you will need to enable Domin-wide Delegation for your service account to be able to use this feature.

 For more details on using Xircuits components and project templates, visit [Xircuits Docs](https://xircuits.io/docs) and join our [Discord Community](https://discord.com/invite/vgEg2ZtxCw).